sosandstrom/pocket-review/README.md

 The SDKs provide functionality for automatically generating a unique user identifier that will persist through application starts.
 The application may also provide their own user id if they have a better way of identifying the user, e.g. through registration or login.

-### Position tagged ratings
+### Location tagged ratings
 The application can optionally supply a position (latitude and longitude) of the product being rated.
-This will allow the application to perform nearby operations, e.g. get nearby top ratings.
+This will allow the application to perform nearby operations, e.g. get nearby top average ratings.
+It is important that it is the products location that is provided during a rating and reivew, not the device location.

 ## API documentation
 The additional details can be found here documentation for the respective SDK